trippster08/genome_skimming_LAB/README.md

 ### Run MitoFinder using SPAdes Contigs
 MitoFinder requires a mitochondrial genome database in GenBank (.gb) format.
 This pipeline currently uses a metazoan mitochondrial reference database downloaded from GenBank.
 If you would like to use a different database follow the directions here: https://github.com/RemiAllio/MitoFinder/blob/master/README.md#how-to-get-reference-mitochondrial-genomes-from-ncbi to make your own, and save it in your home directory.
 You will have to alter `mitofinder_annotate_spades.job` to point to the location of your database.

 Run the  MitoFinder for annotating spades contigs shell script, including the path to the directory containg your SPAdes contigs files and the number representing the genetic code you wish to use.
 For most, the it should be something like: `/scratch/genomics/<USERNAME>/<PROJECT>/data/results/spades/contigs`.
 The genetic code will most likely be either "2" (for vertebrate mitochondrial DNA) or "5" (for invertebrate mitochondrial DNA).
-For other taxa, see the `.job ` file for a complete list.
+For other taxa, see the `.sh` or `.job ` file for a complete list.
 ```
 sh mitofinder_annotate_spades.sh <path_to_spades_contigs> <genetic_code>
 ```